-This policy shall establish the standards and criteria for placing a school on Remediation or Probation for the 2008-2009 school year based on assessments administered in Spring 2008 and other performance data from prior school years.
-A school's accountability rating from the 2007-2008 school year shall remain in effect until such time as the school is notified of their new rating issued in accordance with this policy.
+This policy shall establish the standards and criteria for placing a school on Remediation or Probation for the 2009-2010 school year based on assessments administered in Spring 2009 and other performance data from prior school years.
+A school's accountability status from the 2008-2009 school year shall remain in effect until such time as the school is notified of their new status issued in accordance with this policy.

-This policy sets out a systematic means for providing remedial assistance and oversight to schools with insufficient levels of achievement.
-Section 5/34-8.3 of the Illinois School Code provides for the remediation and probation of attendance centers and requires the Chief Executive Officer to monitor the performance of each school using the criteria and rating system established by the Board to identify those schools in which: (1) there is a failure to develop, implement, or comply with the school improvement plan; (2) there is a pervasive breakdown in the educational program as indicated by various factors such as the absence of improvement in reading and math achievement scores, an increased drop-out rate, a decreased graduation rate, or a decrease in rate of student attendance, or (3) there is a failure or refusal to comply with the provisions of the School Code, other applicable laws, collective bargaining agreements, court orders, or with applicable Board rules and policies.
+This policy sets out a systematic means for identifying schools in need of remedial assistance and increased oversight due to insufficient levels of achievement.
+Section 5/34-8.3 of the Illinois School Code provides for the remediation and probation of attendance centers and for the Chief Executive Officer to monitor the performance of each school using the criteria and rating system established by the Board to identify those schools in which: (1) there is a failure to develop, implement, or comply with the school improvement plan; (2) there is a pervasive breakdown in the educational program as indicated by various factors such as the absence of improvement in reading and math achievement scores, an increased drop-out rate, a decreased graduation rate, or a decrease in the rate of student attendance, or (3) there is a failure or refusal to comply with the provisions of the School Code, other applicable laws, collective bargaining agreements, court orders, or with applicable Board rules and policies.